Kartikexp/reminder_standup/README.md

-# reminder_standup
+# Reminder-Standup

-This is a tool to reminder MAC users standup after a long time sitting.
+>>>This is a tool to remind MAC users to stand up after sitting for long time either studying or working in front of laptop/desktop.